|Hometown:||New Orleans, La.|

 Aucoin, who joined the Tigers in 1997 after a stint with Tulane, is responsible for analytical support of computer and video technologies including the taping of games and practices, opponent video exchange, self-scout and opponent breakdowns, and tape cut-ups used as a teaching tool.

 Aucoin also manages the computer network that the football coaches use for statistical analysis as well as self-scouting and the scouting of opponents.
-Another of Aucoin's responsibilities is the production of a weekly highlight and motivational video for the football team.

 Prior to working for Tulane, Aucoin was employed by the New Orleans Saints as an assistant to his brother, Albert, who was video director for the Saints.
 Their father, Erby, is a member of the Saints Hall of Fame for his pioneering analytical film work in the early years of the National Football League.